 Facts and Tips About Hair colouring and Pregnancy

-One of the most recurrent questions that we receive here at NATURIGIN is this: Is it safe to colour hair during pregnancy and breastfeeding?
+One of the most recurrent questions that we receive here at NATURIGIN is this:

 To many women, being pregnant is one of the most special times in life.
 And taking care of our babies – even before they are born – becomes the greatest mission in life.
 Thus being worried about habits, such as colouring your hair, is natural in this phase of life.
 But giving up these habits can be difficult.
-And off course, we all want to look gorgeous, even when (or especially when) we’re pregnant, right?
-In this blog post we set out to clarify what the dangers of colouring hair during pregnancy and breastfeeding might be.
+And of course, we all want to look gorgeous, even when (or especially when) we’re pregnant, right?
+In this blog post, we set out to clarify what the dangers of colouring hair during pregnancy and breastfeeding might be.

 Studies Show: Facts About Hair Colouring and Pregnancy

 What might be surprising is that there is actually only limited research on the effects of colouring your hair during pregnancy.
 And experts have conflicting opinions on the matter.
 But here’s what we know: